gray-panda/grayrepo/2016_flareon/chal10_flava/README.md

 > log x*y*z == log x + log y + log z

 This means that if we could break the modulus p value into its factors, we can significantly reduce the brute-forcing time.
-Since the modulus p is not prime in thi case, we could make use of this property to significantly shorten the brute-forcing time.
+Since the modulus p is not prime in this case, we could make use of this property to significantly shorten the brute-forcing time.
 This is also why a proper Diffie-Hellman implementation using a huge prime number for p will take forever to break.

 Included in the article is a POC Java code that performed the attack.
 We need to modify this code with our values.